Rabia-Riaz-SE/backend-enpicom/README.md

       #### Using Docker

-      1. Build and start the Docker containers:
+      1. Build and start in detached mode the Docker containers:
           ```bash

-          docker-compose up --build
+          docker-compose up --build -d

           ```
       2. Access the application at [http://localhost:3000](http://localhost:3000).